Fuey88/tstu0632_tut4_quiz8/README.md

 _Girl with the Pearl Earring after brightness sorting_
 <br></br>

-This technique will benefit our major assignment since it can be easily used alongside perlin noise.
-It can be randomised and can paired with time-based animation.
-I am interested in using it to explore the deconstruction and reconstruction of an image at an 'atomic' level.
+This technique will benefit our major assignment since it can be easily integrated with perlin noise, randomisation, and time-based animation.
+I am interested in the technique because of its abstract, dynamic aesthetic as well as its potential as a deconstructionist motif.

 ## Part 2: Implementation
 To implement pixel sorting in p5.js, the approach will involve loading the pixel data of an image and rearranging them based on a specific criterion.
 This can be achieved by: